What is Fast Fashion? (And How To Spot It)

 They’ve also taken steps toward increasing transparency around their supply chain.
 However, they’ve been shown to use forced labor and subject workers to unsafe and discriminatory environments.

 It’s clear that fast fashion causes lasting harm in many ways.
 There are also many more fast fashion brands that didn’t make this list.
 But by asking questions about a company’s labor and environmental practices, you can get a clearer understanding of whether or not they’re a company you’d like to support.
-For more information, see our post on 6 Reasons to Quit Fast Fashion, Today.
+For more information, see our post on Fast Fashion Brands We Avoid.

 MichellePolizziHeadshot.jpg